 If you’re in Puerta del Sol, then you have to pass by Chocolateria San Gines.
 A churros place that looks the same since 1894 (yes, you heard that right!)and is open for 24 hours a day.
 Perfect for either a quick snack after a night out, or just a break from exploring…Who would say no to a rich and smooth chocolate that you can dip your churros in?

-Retiro Park is the breathing lungs of Madrid, a place where people of all ages, nationalities and cultures all get together to enjoy the beautiful Spanish sun, take a boat ride surrounded by beautiful royal parks, or even visit one of the many museums and monuments in there.
-Once a royal park, El Retiro now houses exhibition halls, gardens, and palaces.
+Retiro Park is the breathing lungs of Madrid, once a royal park, El Retiro now houses exhibition halls, gardens, and palaces.
 After soaking in the sun and the abundant greenery, make sure to visit these places:

 - Velazques Palace